pzim-devdata/Tools-for-Linux/VPNautoconnect/README.md

             `@reboot /path/to/my/script/VPNautoconnect.sh`

-            or in our exemple :
+            or in our example :

             `@reboot /home/your user name/VPN/VPNautoconnect.sh` (*Replace "your user name" by your username's folder)